Immerse yourself in the history, culture, and traditions of Japan on this all-encompassing journey through the Land of the Rising Sun

 Day 2 - Exploring Sapporo

-Sapporo is famed for its 19th-century architecture, pretty public spaces and gastronomy, some of which we explore today on our guided tour.
-We discover the delights of Otaru, Sapporo's famously romantic port, before heading to the nearby Yoichi Distillery, where award-winning Nikka whisky is produced.
-Founded in 1934 by the son of a sake manufacturer who was enchanted by the concept of a creating high-quality Japanese whisky made with traditional Scottish techniques, Nikka has been producing acclaimed malts ever since.
-We enjoy a tasting of this peaty whisky before heading back to Sapporo, where you are free this evening for dinner.
+Sapporo is famed for its 19th-century architecture, pretty public spaces, and gastronomy, some of which we explore today on our guided tour.
+We discover the delights of Otaru, Sapporo's famously romantic port, before heading to the nearby Yoichi Distillery, where award-winning Nikka whiskey is produced.
+Founded in 1934 by the son of a sake manufacturer who was enchanted by the concept of creating high-quality Japanese whiskey made with traditional Scottish techniques, Nikka has been producing acclaimed malts ever since.
+We enjoy a tasting of this peaty whiskey before heading back to Sapporo, where you are free this evening for dinner.

 Days 3 & 4 - Hakodate